The 2022 Iditarod will mark 50 years of running dogs to their deaths. Help PETA spare dogs and end this deadly race.

 A chained dog who was too frightened to come out of her doghouse comes out of her shell in a new home with a loving family.

 From executive producer Anjelica Huston, follow people who bring shelter, food, care, and more to scores of animals.
-Now FREE on Amazon Prime Video and 99 cents on other platforms.
+Now FREE on Prime Video and 99 cents on other platforms.

 ExxonMobil has continued to pump money into the deadly Iditarod dog race.
 Watch as one of its many gas stations across the nation is “closed for cruelty,” and learn how to help dogs today.